Logeswaran123/Logeswaran123/README.md

 - 🔭 I’m currently working on NLP and Computer Vision projects.
 - 🌱 I’m currently learning to get my hands dirty in deeplearning.
-- 👯 I’m looking to collaborate with other creators and help student community.
+- 👯 I’m looking to collaborate with other creators and help the student community.
 - 🤔 I’m looking for help with GANs and Pix2Pix networks.
 - 💬 Ask me about Space, Time and Reality!
 - ⚡ Fun fact: I love to play video games and I'm a skater.